 The project includes water efficiency measures with the use of low-flow plumbing fixtures.

 The construction activities for the new facility will incorporate a waste management plan to recycle and/or salvage at least 75% of non-hazardous construction and demolition components as well as incorporating a space within the building for storage, sorting, and collecting of recyclables.

 The project is seeking to have at least 10% of the construction materials made from recycled content as well as 10% of the materials coming from regional sources within 500 miles of the site.

-The project will utilize construction materials that minimize the impact to indoor air quality both during construction, but also leading up to and after occupancy with selection of low (VOC) emitting materials.
+The project will utilize construction materials that minimize the impact on indoor air quality during construction, in addition to the time before and after occupancy, with selection of low (VOC) emitting materials.

-Overall the new facility is projected thru energy modeling to realize an annual energy savings of 49.4% over comparable buildings.
+Overall the new facility is projected through energy modeling to realize an annual energy savings of 49.4% over comparable buildings.